hazelcast/fraud-detection-python/README.md

 You should see the following SERVICES available
 ![kubectl get services](./images/services.png)

-Make a note of the EXTERNAL-IP for your Hazelcast cluster Look for the `hz-python-hazelcast` service.
+Make a note of the EXTERNAL-IP for your Hazelcast cluster.
+Look for the `hz-python-hazelcast` service.
 In this example, it is `34.89.10.163`

 Set an environment variable
 ```